Kili Poyi

-Kili Poyi is a 2013 Indian Malayalam language stoner film directed by debutant Vinay Govind, a former associate of V. K. Prakash.
-The film stars Asif Ali, Aju Varghese, Sampath Raj, Raveendran, and Sreejith Ravi in major roles.
-The film was produced by SJM Entertainments and written by Joseph Kurian, Vivek Ranjit and Vinay Govind.
-The film features music and background score composed by Rahul Raj.
-Kili Poyi is considered to be the first Indian stoner film.
+Kili Poyi is a 2013 Indian Malayalam language film directed by debutant Vinay Govind, a former associate of V. K. Prakash.
+It stars Asif Ali, Aju Varghese, Sampath Raj, Raveendran, and Sreejith Ravi in major roles.
+The film was produced by SJM Entertainments and written by Joseph Kurian, Vivek Ranjit, and Vinay Govind.
+It features music and background score composed by Rahul Raj.

-Plot summary
+Plot

-Chacko and Hari are young ad professionals who are fed up with their boss (Sandra Thomas) and her tantrums.
+Chacko and Hari are young advertising professionals who are fed up with their boss (Sandra Thomas) and her tantrums.
 They decide to take a break and head to Goa, where Chacko ends up meeting a beautiful foreigner (Sabreen Baker).
-The rest of the story revolves around their return from Goa, a mysterious bag and an extremely angry boss.
+The rest of the story revolves around their return from Goa, a mysterious bag, and an extremely angry boss.